markusmobius/go-domdistiller/README.md

 There are two values available for `PaginationAlgo` :

-- `PrevNext` is the algorithm to find pagination links that work by scoring  each anchor in documents using various heuristics on its href, text, class name and ID.
+- `PrevNext` is the algorithm to find pagination links that works by scoring  each anchor in documents using various heuristics on its href, text, class name and ID.
 It's quite accurate and used as default algorithm.
 Unfortunately it uses a lot of regular expressions, so it's a bit slow.
-- `PageNumber` is algorithm to find pagination links that work by collecting groups of adjacent plain text numbers and outlinks with digital anchor text.
-A lot faster than PrevNext, but also less accurate.
+- `PageNumber` is algorithm to find pagination links that works by collecting groups of adjacent plain text numbers and outlinks with digital anchor text.
+It's a lot faster than PrevNext, but also less accurate.

 The distillation result is defined as struct like this :